Skip to main content

 For example, if your house is 100 m2 and you offer 10 m2 for rental then you would enter '100' for the size of your house and '10' for the size of your rental area.

-• Select Room if you only rent out a room in the property.
+• Select Room if you only rent out a portion of the property.

 • Select Entire property if you provide the entire property for rent.

-When you select room Solo needs to know what percentage of the home is being rented so that it claim the correct portion of your expenses.
+When you select room Solo needs to know what percentage of the home is being rented out so that it can calculate the claimable portion of your expenses.

 Two rental expenses settings will be displayed: